 Temperature higher than 30 degrees C can dry out, burn, and kill your tree.
 Temperatures lower than -12C will freeze your tree to the point where it may not be able to recover.

-After one year, you will likely have a small oak tree that looks like a small thin branch with a few leaves growing on it.
+After one year, you will likely have a small oak tree that looks like a small, thin branch with a few leaves growing.

-Sadly this doesn’t resemble a bonsai but the good news is after one year of solid growth, your tree should be healthy and strong enough for bonsai development.
+Sadly, this doesn’t resemble a bonsai, but the good news is after one year of solid growth, your tree should be healthy and robust enough for bonsai development.